 5. Severe muscle pain

 Not always, but research suggests that muscle pain could be a symptom of vitamin D deficiency.
-Lack of good intake of Vitamin D causes muscle aches and regular weakness in the muscles in both children and adults.
+Low Vitamin D causes muscle aches and regular weakness in the muscles in both children and adults.

-Yet, the researchers are engaged in exploring direct evidence about the link between vitamin D deficiency and chronic muscle pain.
+Yet, the researchers are engaged in exploring direct evidence about the link between vitamin D deficiency and chronic muscle pain in adults.
 It is not easy to determine what causes muscle pain, but some studies suggest that it could be a sign of vitamin D deficiency.

 6. Slow healing of your wound